tgrey2024/capstone/README.md

 <p align="right"><a href="#top">Back to top</a></p>

 ## Credits
+### Code References
+[Classy Class-Based Views](https://ccbv.co.uk/) - references to Django class-based views with examples and links to Django documentation
+Example of how to override Bootstrap styles for navbar links in custom CSS: [CodePen](https://codepen.io/skde/pen/ExyrBYg)

 ### Content References
 MS Copilot was used to generate much of the homepage and blog content.